 Effective communication and user experience are the key components of a good API developer portal.
 A good portal should provide documentation on APIs to facilitate adoption and use by developers.
 The API documentation provides details about the API functionality, how to effectively use and integrate it, and updates on the API lifecycle such as new versions, uptime, or retirements.

 The purpose of a good API portal is to:

 - Aid discoverability: The meaning of API discovery depends on the context in which it is used.
 When external users are looking for APIs to augment the functionality of their application, they may use search engines or API listings to identify the relevant APIs.
 An optimized developer portal can make your APIs ‘discoverable’ by external users or developers.
 Additionally, a comprehensive search engine within the developer portal can help external and internal users refine their search and find the most relevant APIs.

-- Simplify onboarding: The developer portal help developers overcome challenges of adopting a new API with self-registration and a guided tour.
-The portal expedites decision making for developers and users with easy-to-understand terms of services, and cost estimation.
+- Simplify onboarding: The developer portal helps developers overcome the challenges of adopting a new API with self-registration and a guided tour.
+The portal expedites decision-making for developers and users with easy-to-understand terms of services and cost estimation.
 The portal also facilitates developer communication with the API team for clarification on integration and technical issues, thus enabling quick adoption.

 Best practices to build a developer-friendly API portal